-TOTAL FIXED REMUNERATION (TFR) SHORT TERM (S LONG TERM (L' I INCENTIVE FI) Annual fixed remuneration, including superannuation and other non-monetary CEO: Target STI of 75% of TFR and a stretch of 150% of TFR.
+TOTAL FIXED REMUNERATION (TFR) SHORT TERM (S - LONG TERM INCENTIVE (LTI) Annual fixed remuneration, including superannuation and other non-monetary CEO: Target STI of 75% of TFR and a stretch of 150% of TFR.
 Other Executive KMP: Target STI of 50% of TFR and a stretch of 100% of TFR.
 CEO: Target LTI of 75% of TFR and a stretch of 150% of TFR.
-Other Executive KMP: Target LTI of 25% of TFR and a stretch of 50% of TFR. benefits 80% payable as cash; and 20% allocated as performance rights with vesting deferred for 1 year.
-Allocated as performand linked to relative TSR and performance period.
+Other Executive KMP: Target LTI of 25% of TFR and a stretch of 50% of TFR. non-monetary benefits 80% payable as cash; a as performance rights w for 1 year.
+Allocated as performand linked to relative TSR are performance period.